Scroll down to find your name, current position and how the Rainbow Playing Scheme works

 Awaiting first win

-- to help new members integrate into the Croquet
+The Rainbow is a playing scheme designed to help new members integrate into the Croquet Club

 This is a scheme to allow players to contact each other for games in a social environment, but with the additional focus and motivation of winning games and moving up the Rainbow.